No one wants to admit to having a gender preference for their baby, so why do people keep asking what mine is?

-“Do you want a boy or a girl?”
+“So, do you want a girl or a boy?”

 It’s one of the first questions you get asked when you tell someone you’re pregnant, and it’s actually kind of an odd one, because, as far as I can tell, the ONLY acceptable answer to it is the standard, “Oh, we don’t care, as long as it’s healthy!”
 Like, no one’s actually going to say, “Well, I really, really want a boy: I don’t even care if it’s healthy!”
 At this point I submit into evidence the wonderful Garfunkel and Oates, with ‘Pregnant Women Are Smug‘: go and listen, I promise you wont regret it…